 07 of 07

-Comfort Suites is a budget-friendly choice offering suites that can accommodate up to six people (think an oversized room with pullout couch).
-There are free breakfasts including the favorite waffles, and WiFi, too.
+Comfort Suites is a budget-friendly choice offering suites that can accommodate up to six people (think an oversized room with pull-out couch).
+There are free breakfasts including the infamous waffles as well as Wi-Fi.

-Comfort Suites lodging is available internationally and has many U.S. locations.
+Comfort Suites lodging is available internationally and has many locations within the United States such as Miami, Florida; Newark, New Jersey; and Knoxville, Tennessee.